London HIV patient becomes world's second AIDS cure hope

 Most experts say it is inconceivable such treatments could be a way of curing all patients.
 The procedure is expensive, complex and risky.
 To do this in others, exact match donors would have to be found in the tiny proportion of people — most of them of northern European descent — who have the CCR5 mutation that makes them resistant to the virus.

+“Although this is not a viable large-scale strategy for a cure, it does represent a critical moment,” said Anton Pozniak, president of the International AIDS Society.
+“The hope is that this will eventually lead to a safe, cost-effective and easy strategy...using gene technology or antibody techniques.”

-Specialists said it is also not yet clear whether the CCR5 resistance is the only key - or whether the graft versus host disease may have been just as important.
+Specialists said it is also not yet clear whether the CCR5 resistance is the only key - or whether the graft-versus-host disease may have been just as important.
 Both the Berlin and London patients had this complication, which may have played a role in the loss of HIV-infected cells, Gupta said.

-Sharon Lewin, an expert at Australia’s Doherty Institute and co-chair of the International AIDS Society’s cure research advisory board, told Reuters the London case points to new avenues for study.

-“We haven’t cured HIV, but (this) gives us hope that it’s going to be feasible one day to eliminate the virus,” she said.

-Gupta said his team plans to use these findings to explore potential new HIV treatment strategies.
+His team plans to use these findings to explore potential new HIV treatment strategies.
 “We need to understand if we could knock out this (CCR5) receptor in people with HIV, which may be possible with gene therapy,” he said.

 The London patient, whose case was set to be reported in the journal Nature and presented at a medical conference in Seattle on Tuesday, has asked his medical team not to reveal his name, age, nationality or other details.